The author of A Red Bird in a Brown Bag describes how he found an Ivory-billed Woodpecker in a Florida swamp

 Geoffrey E. Hill is an ornithology professor at Auburn University in Alabama and the author of three books: A Red Bird in a Brown Bag and the two-volume Bird Coloration.
 Oxford University Press will publish his book Ivorybill Hunters: The Search for Proof in a Flooded Wilderness, early this year.

-In a “Perspectives” article in the Auk, Jerome Jackson decries “faith-based ornithology” and alleges that mistakes were made in the confirmation of the Ivory-bill’s existence in Arkansas.
+January — In a “Perspectives” article in The Auk, Jerome Jackson decries “faith-based ornithology” and alleges that mistakes were made in the confirmation of the Ivory-bill’s existence in Arkansas.

-Search teams in Arkansas ¬announce no new confirmation of the Ivory-bill’s existence.
+May 18 — Search teams in Arkansas announce no new confirmation of the Ivory-bill’s existence.